d2718/dta5_client/README.md

   * Command history accessed through Up/Down Arrow keys.
   * Color.
   * A header bar at the top of the window displays the name of your current location.
+  * The `-c` option now allows the specification of an alternate configuration file.

 Some missing features that may exist in the future: